 Managed as an Application, In-Band or Out-of-Band ESP Managed as an Application, Out-of-Band Managed as Part of a VM Actifio appliances manage the entire volume(s) that the database resides on.
 Restore operation restores the entire volume.
 Actifio appliances manages only the database files.
 Entire VMware VMs are managed using VMware APIs; entire Hyper-V VMs are managed using the Actifio Connector.
 Note: Use caution when restoring an in-band SQL server database as it can overwrite data used by other applications.
-Note: If you are managing SQL databases that are part of an entire managed VM, see A VMware Administrator's Guide to Actifio Copy Data Management .
-Actifio Connector coordinates the VSS s truncation. napshot and performs log The VMware API coordinates the VSS Snapshot.
+Note: If you are managing SQL databases that are part of an entire managed VM, see A VMware Administrator's Guide to Actifio Copy Data Management.
+Actifio Connector coordinates the VSS struncation. snapshot and performs log The VMware API coordinates the VSS Snapshot.
 The Actifio Connector must be installed on the VM for log truncation.
 Placing the LUN in-band uses Actifio change block tracking.
 The Actifio Connector uses change block tracking on named files (very efficient for large database files).
 The VMware API provides change block tracking.
 For Hyper-V, the Actifio Connector provides change block tracking.
-Transaction logs are backed up when a Truncate Log After Backup in Details & So Advanced Settings: Policy Settings C ettings (see Configuring Transaction logs are not captured.
+Transaction logs are backed up when a backup job runs if you select Truncate Log After Backup in Details & Settings (see Configuring Advanced Settings: Policy Settings Overrides on page 24).
+Transaction logs are not captured.
 Client can roll forward with logs.
 Roll forward not supported during restore.